Grangetown, Cardiff: History

-Grangetown's original public library on Redlaver Street was built 1900–1901 in the Tudor Gothic style.
+Grangetown's original public library on Redlaver Street was built in 1900–1901 in the Tudor Gothic style.
 It has now been sold to developers and converted into flats.

 Grangetown was attacked in the Cardiff Blitz.
-On 2 January 1941, during the full moon, around 100 German World War 2 planes raided Cardiff for over 10 hours.
+On 2 January 1941, during the full moon, around 100 German planes raided Cardiff for over 10 hours.

 A cellar at Hollyman Brothers Bakery on the corner of Corporation Road and Stockland Street was being used as a bunker.
 All 32 people in the shelter, including members of the Hollyman family, were killed.

-The premises continued as a bakery for about a decade before it became Clarence Hardware shop, which remains to this day.
-On the side of the building you can see a plaque in memory of the victims, which was erected by the Grangetown Local History Society.
+The premises continued as a bakery for about a decade, then became Clarence Hardware shop, which remains to this day.
+On the side of the building is a plaque in memory of the victims, erected by the Grangetown Local History Society.